kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

 You can't do much with static nodes.
 GX supports components, **component** is a dynamic node with custom signal handlers.

 We need graph and app configs.
-Lets define two signals for start and stop:
+Let's define two signals for start and stop:

 ```clojure title="resources/graph.config.edn"
 {:signals